MV10/mv10.github.io/_posts/2018-01-31-net-core-class-library-dependency-injection.md

 The Service Locator anti-pattern is when a method inside the class uses some other technique to acquire a reference to an object managed by the DI system.
 The dependency is not declared in the constructor and the reference is not established when the class is created.

 This article was inspired by my efforts to convert an old-style `static` class library to DI.
-This also meant there was existing code dependent on the orginal `static` nature of the library, with certain patterns of usage that would have been very time-consuming and expensive to refactor.
+There was existing code in both the library itself and dependent applications with certain patterns of usage relating to the `static` design that would have been very time-consuming and expensive to refactor into a 100% pure DI architecture.

-Since patterns can be such a polarizing subject, I'll start by putting the use of `IServiceProvider` and `ActivatorUtilities` into the proper context.
 Let's examine two cases where the Service Locator anti-pattern was more useful than harmful.

 ## Minimizing Complexity

-The first case where it's reasonable to apply Service Locator is when the alternative adds significant complexity -- or when DI simply won't work at all.
+The first case where it's reasonable to apply Service Locator is when the alternative adds significant complexity.
 Every developer has run into circular references.
-They usually indicate there is a problem with the overall design, but on rare occasions they make sense.
-This is a prime example of "doing the wrong thing for the right reasons" you may encounter developing class libraries.
+They almost always indicate there is a problem with the overall design, but on rare occasions they make sense.
+This is a prime example of "doing the wrong thing for the right reasons" you may encounter while developing class libraries.
 (If you want examples from a Higher Authority than me, check out the circular references within the .NET Framework; Microsoft even uses multi-pass compilation with [custom tooling](https://stackoverflow.com/a/1316587/152997) to build these DLLs.)

 The `static` library I was converting to DI had just such a scenario.
 The classes were very simple.
-The separation of concerns was very clean: one managed routine, lower-level database access activites, and the other cached database schema and performed related operations.
-Some of the code using the library -- and some of the code within the library itself -- would reference the database class first, and others would reference the schema first.
-If the schema cache wasn't initialized, it would use the database class to open a connection.
+The separation of concerns was very clean: one encapsulated routine, low-level database access, and the other cached database schema and performed related operations.
+Some client apps and parts of the library itself would reference the database class first, and others would reference the schema first.
+If the schema cache wasn't initialized, the schema class would use the database class to open a connection.
 The very same database method that opened connections checked that the schema was initialized since many other database methods used the schema for things like parameter typing.
 It was a classic circular reference scenario.

 ![circular1](/assets/2018/01-31/circular1.jpg)